charmoniumQ/PROBE/docs/benchmark_suite/README.md

 In particular, we use:

 1. The log overhead ratio of running the benchmark in each provenance collectors.
-   We use the logarithm of the ratio, rather than the ratio directly because the ratio is be distributed symmetrically, but the logarithm may be.
+   We use the logarithm of the ratio, rather than the ratio directly because the ratio cannot be distributed symmetrically, but the logarithm may be.
    Suppose some provenance collector makes programs take roughly twice as long, but with a large amount of variance, so the expected value of the ratio is 2.
-   A symmetric distribution would require the probability of observing a ratio of -1 for a particular program is equal to the probability of observing a ratio of 5, but a ratio of -1 is clearly impossible, while 5 is may possible due to the large variance.
+   A symmetric distribution would require the probability of observing a ratio of -1 for a particular program is equal to the probability of observing a ratio of 5, but a ratio of -1 is impossible, while 5 is may possible due to the large variance.
    On the other hand, $\log x$ maps postive numbers (like ratios) to real numbers (which may be symmetrically distributed); $e^{0.3} \approx 2$, $e^{0.7} \approx 5$, and $e^{-0.1} = 0.9$ (negative logs indicate a speedup rather than slowdown, which are theoretically possible).
-   Another reason: exp(arithmean(log(x))) is equal to geomean(x), which is preferred over arithmean(x) for performance ratios according to Mashey \cite{masheyWarBenchmarkMeans2004}.
+   Also note that exp(arithmean(log(x))) is the same as geomean(x), which is preferred over arithmean(x) for performance ratios according to Mashey \cite{masheyWarBenchmarkMeans2004}.

 2. The ratio of CPU time to wall time.
    When limited to a single core on an unloaded system, wall time includes I/O but CPU time does not.